Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Marnix and Mary Heersink

 The new School is appropriately named after entrepreneur and philanthropist, Dr. Marnix E. Heersink, in recognition of the generous $32M CAD gift endowed to the university in February 2022, by Marnix and his wife, Mary.
-The School will become McMaster’s home to guide and educate emerging health innovators.
+The School is McMaster’s home to guide and educate emerging health innovators.

 Marnix and Mary Heersink’s 2022 gift was preceded by a $1M gift in 2019 to complete the construction of The Clinic’s 3000 sq ft space, which was made possible in partnership with Michael G. DeGroote.